Astroturf vs. grassroots. Now vs. Then?

 "One of my favorite tasks of being a senator is hosting town hall meetings....And as I look out over the crowd, I somehow feel encouraged.
 In their bearing I see hard work.
 In the way they handle their children I see hope.
 My time with them is like a dip in a cool stream.
 I feel cleansed afterward, glad for the work I have chosen"

 You may say that today's town halls are a quite different brand of love-in than Obama's.
-Today, there may be some heart-felt questioning, but disenchanted Americans drown it out by ferociously confronting their representatives about strange apparitions they've concocted pertaining to government.
-Now they decry the scurvy of government run healthcare.
-Next week they may be yelling about jobs the upcoming the energy bill.
+Sure, there may be some heart-felt questioning, but too often that's drowned out by individuals ferociously confronting their representatives with apparitions they've concocted in their heads about government.
+This week they're yelling about the scurvy of government-run healthcare.
+Next week the topic will be the upcoming the energy bill.

-Fox News insists that this "anger's not 'manufactured' it's REAL".
-However, others say that corporations, perhaps even oil companies, are contributing to town-hallers' messages against change.
-No matter, it's a different beast from the cool stream Obama described.
-Some representatives may be wanting to shower after the events.
+Fox News insists that this brand of town hall "anger is not 'manufactured' it's REAL".
+Others say that corporations, are helping manufacture the town-hallers' messages against change, that is, townhalls aren't "grassroots" at all, they're corporatized astroturfing.
+Either way, it's certainly a different beast from the "cool stream" Obama described.
+Some representatives probably want to shower after their events.

-Nancy Pelosi (D-CA) says the Democrats running town halls can handle it, but they need to "know the difference between grassroots and Astroturf."
-Television news, however, does not necessarily differentiate between Astroturf and the more plebeian, grassroots protests, it duly broadcasts discontent.
-To us, it seems that whatever was The Matter With Kansas has gone both viral and national.
-Unfortunately but importantly, whatever the source of townhall agitation, everyone's paying attention to it.
+Nancy Pelosi (D-CA) says the Democrats running town halls can handle it, but they need to "know the difference between grassroots and astroturf."
+While elected officials may be able to distinguish between astroturf and grassroots; however, the broader audience is reached by TV.
+And television news does not necessarily differentiate between astroturf and grassroots protests, it duly broadcasts discontent.
+Unfortunately but importantly, whatever the source of townhall agitation, even if it's astroturfing, everyone's paying attention to it.

 TV Cameras on the Ruckus -- The Limits of Technology

 The internet remains an alternative grassroots medium mobilized to good effect by MoveOn.org and the Obama campaign.
-But even if Obama's grassroots organization were to see fit to mobilize and use the internet to it's previously powerful effect, it would be a quiet effort.
+But even if Obama's grassroots organization were to see fit to mobilize and use the internet to its previously powerful effect, it would be a very quiet effort.

 As Obama said last week "TV loves a ruckus".
-Email campaigns don't attract television cameras the way even the smallest collection of agitated people waving scrawled signs do.
-Face it, that's why businesses oppose 200,000 people gathering in Central Park and why some send people to town halls.
-Even if we had a million emails it still couldn't make a televisable ruckus.
+Email campaigns don't attract television cameras the way even the smallest collection of agitated people waving scrawled signs do, email campaigns are quiet click, click, clicks.
+Which is why businesses vigorously oppose 200,000 people gathering in Central Park, and it's why they send their own messengers to town halls.

-Woodstock is overrated, they write forty years later.
-Too much mud, not enough sandwiches, and mind-boggling traffic jams.
-But how will current brand of town hall protests look forty years from now?
+But can we trivialize a whole era that way?
+And how will the current brand of town hall protests look forty years from now?
 If pundits and participants don't think back fondly on Woodstock today, how will they recall the shouted, spit-laden confrontations from people insisting that healthcare reform is facism, death panels, and communism all wrapped up in one ideologically impossible hairball of anti-reform?
-Not "Change!" or "No Nukes" -- but "No-Change!", ie: "Long-Live the Uninsured!" -- delivered with a swagger that only a pistol strapped to one's leg can insure?
+Not "Change" or "No Nukes" -- but "NO-CHANGE!", ie: "Long-Live the Uninsured!" -- delivered with a swagger that only a pistol strapped to one's leg can assure.

 I'm not trying to idealize the old, flowers in your hair days that I didn't even live through.
-But is something lost if we've reached an age when the TV news may never capture a million people gathered in a park with a vision of a changed and better world?
-When "Astroturf" -- always capitalized for the always capitalist world, and working mostly to prevent Change and progress -- is for all intents and purposes the only "grassroots" we know?
+But does an insistence on pretty, well-kempt lawns discourage the public's inclinations to join a peaceable protest?
+To express views about the government?
+Isn't something lost if we've reached an age when the TV news will never again televise over a million individual people (not organized by business, gathered in a park with a vision of a changed and better world?
+When "Astroturf" -- always capitalized for the always capitalist world striving to prevent change and progress -- is for all intents and purposes the only "grassroots" we know?

 1 Arkansas Democrat-Gazette, October 17, 2005